-Feature Performance measure Construction and operation of infrastructure Design, install and maintain erosion and sediment controls generally in accordance with the series Managing Urban Stormwater: Soils and Construction including Volume 1, Volume 2A - Installation of Services and Volume 2C - Unsealed Roads. • Design, install and maintain infrastructure within 40 m of watercourses generally in accordance with the Guidelines for Controlled Activities on Waterfront Land (DPI 2007), or its latest version.
-Design, install and maintain any creek crossings generally in accordance with the Policy and Guidelines for Fish Habitat Conservation and Management (DPI, 2013) and Why Do Fish Need to Cross The Road?
-Fish Passage Requirements for Waterway Crossings (NSW Fisheries 2003), or their latest versions.
-Clean water diversion and storage infrastructure Design, install and maintain the clean water system to capture and convey the 100-year ARI flood. • Maximise as far as reasonable and feasible the diversion of clean water around disturbed areas on site.
-Sediment dams Design, install and/or maintain the dams generally in accordance with the series Managing Urban Stormwater: Soils and Construction - Volume 1 and Volume 2E Mines and Quarries.
-Mine water storages Design, install and/or maintain mine water storage infrastructure to ensure no discharge of mine water or saline water off-site (except in accordance with an EPL).
-On-site storages (including mine infrastructure dams, groundwater storage and treatment dams) are suitably designed, installed and/or maintained to minimise permeability, where practicable.
-Flood mitigation measures Design, install and maintain flood mitigation measures including bunds to exclude flows from inundating the mining areas for all flood events up to and including the Probable Maximum Flood level.
-Manage any residual downstream impacts in an appropriate manner.
-Overburden emplacements Design, install and maintain emplacements to encapsulate and prevent any off-site migration of tailings, acid forming and potentially acid forming materials, and saline and sodic material.
-Design, install and maintain emplacements to prevent off-site migration of saline groundwater seepage.
-Chemical and hydrocarbon storage Chemical and hydrocarbon products to be stored in bunded areas in accordance with the relevant Australian Standards.
+Feature Performance measure Construction and operation of infrastructure Maintain erosion and sediment controls generally in accordance with the series Managing Urban Stormwater: Soils and Construction including Volume 1, Volume 2A - Installation of Services and Volume 2C - Unsealed Roads.
+Clean water diversion and storage infrastructure • Maintain the clean water system to capture and convey the 100-year ARI flood.
+Sediment dams Maintain the dams generally in accordance with the series Managing Urban Stormwater: Soils and Construction - Volume 1 and Volume 2E Mines and Quarries.
+Mine water storages Maintain mine water storage infrastructure to ensure no discharge of mine water or saline water off-site (except in accordance with an EPL).
+On-site storages (including mine infrastructure dams, groundwater storage and treatment dams) are suitably maintained to minimise permeability, where practicable.
+Flood mitigation measures Maintain flood mitigation measures including bunds to exclude flows from inundating the mining areas for all flood events up to and including the Probable Maximum Flood level.
+Overburden emplacements Maintain emplacements to encapsulate and prevent any off-site migration of tailings, acid forming and potentially acid forming materials, and saline and sodic material.
+Maintain emplacements to prevent off-site migration of saline groundwater seepage.
+Chemical and hydrocarbon storage Chemical and hydrocarbon products to be removed from the activity site or stored in bunded areas in accordance with the relevant Australian Standards.

-The following mitigation measures will be implemented to manage surface water volumes:
+The following mitigation measures have been implemented to manage surface water volumes:

-- Site infrastructure (ore pad) will be designed for a 1:50 year average recurrence interval (ARI) flood event, while the drill pads/hardstands will be designed for a 1:10 year ARI. - All site infrastructure containing extracted ore will be contained on a pad specifically engineered to contain additional runoff in the event of an extreme rainfall event. - All site infrastructure containing fines will be contained in a dam specifically engineered to contain any additional runoff in the event of an extreme rainfall event (ie with sufficient design capacity). - Drilling muds encountered during construction of groundwater monitoring infrastructure will be disposed into a lined turkeys nest dam or surface storage tanks. - Diversion drains will be constructed within the perimeter of site infrastructure to divert surface water runoff away from the site infrastructure and into a detention basin.
+- Stockpile pads have been designed for a 1:50 year average recurrence interval (ARI) flood event, while the drill pads/hardstands will be designed for a 1:10 year ARI. - All site infrastructure containing extracted HMC and sands contained on a pad specifically engineered to contain additional runoff in the event of an extreme rainfall event. - All site infrastructure containing fines contained in a dam specifically engineered to contain any additional runoff in the event of an extreme rainfall event (ie with sufficient design capacity). - Diversion drains constructed within the perimeter of site infrastructure to divert surface water runoff away from the site infrastructure and into a detention basin. - Stockpiles located on an engineered hardstand that diverts surface runoff to the diversion drains.